-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Analyzed In The Prior EIR In c sig the Ass Co imp imp sig info and the me add determining whether impacts to agricultural resources are nificant environmental effects, lead agencies may refer to a California Agricultural Land Evaluation and Site sessment Model (1997) prepared by the California Dept. of inservation as an optional model to use in assessing pacts on agriculture and farmland.
-In determining whether pacts to forest resources, including timberland, are inficant environmental effects, lead agencies may refer to be protection regarding the state's inventory of forest d, including the Forest and Range Assessment Project and a Forest Legacy Assessment project; and forest carbon resources by the California Air Resources Board Would the object: impact Incorporated impact mpaot THOI LIN Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to nonagricultural use? $\boxtimes$ b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? $\boxtimes$ d) Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? $\boxtimes$ a-e) This project is a Zone Reclassification application to reclassify the zoning designation of a 5.9-acre portion of three (3) parcels totaling 381.51-acres from AG-40 (General Agriculture, 40-Acre Minimum) and C-FS (Freeway Services Commercial) to I-W (Warehouse), reclassify the zoning designation of a 3.5-acre portion of three (3) parcels totaling 381.51-acres from C-FS (Freeway Services Commercial) to AU-20 (Agriculture-Urban Reserve, 20-Acre minimum), and reclassify the zoning designation of a 372.11-acre portion three (3) parcels totaling 381.51-acres from AG-40 (General Agriculture, 40-Acre Minimum) to AU-20 (Agriculture-Urban Reserve, 20-Acre Minimum).
-The existing farm machinery sales facility is located within a portion of the parcel already developed.
-The underlying project is to establish a construction equipment sales facility on the existing developed portion.
-The underlying project will not affect any existing agricultural uses.
-Therefore, the proposed application will have a less than significant impact on agriculture and forestry resources.
+In one sign of the AGRICULTURE AND FORESTRY RESOURCES. determining whether impacts to agricultural resources are nificant environmental effects, lead agencies may refer to a California Agricultural Land Evaluation and Site sessment Model (1997) prepared by the California Dept. of inservation as an optional model to use in assessing pacts on agriculture and farmland.
+In determining whether pacts to forest resources, including timberland, are inificant environmental effects, lead agencies may refer to formation compiled by the California Department of Forestry Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact Analyzed In The Prior EIR lan the me ado d Fire Protection regarding the state's inventory of forest d, including the Forest and Range Assessment Project and Forest Legacy Assessment project; and forest carbon asurement methodology provided in Forest Protocols opted by the California Air Resources Board Would the ject: Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to nonagricultural use? \boxtimes b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? \boxtimes d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? \boxtimes a-e) The project site is designated as Prime Farmland according to Important Farmland Map; however, this will not be a conversion of Prime Farmland as the existing orchard will remain.
+The proposed subdivision will create a three (3) acre parcel around the existing home, and no development is proposed.
+No land will be removed from agricultural production.